-Separated bicycle lanes
+Protected bicycle lanes

-This increases feelings of safety and comfort, which makes cycling an attractive commuting option for those who are not used to riding their bikes regularly.
+This separation increases feelings of safety and comfort, which makes cycling an attractive commuting option for those who are not used to riding their bikes regularly.

-Map of Downtown Vancouver's separated bike lanes
+Map of protected bike lanes in downtown Vancouver

 Painted bike lanes and separated bike lanes

-Separated bike lanes provide two-way travel for cyclists on the same side.
+On streets such as Hornby and Dunsmuir streets, protected bike lanes provide two-way travel for cyclists on the same side.
 This can create the need for additional traffic signals for both cyclists and drivers.